-MHARMB do not have any undertakings in place with the Department of Health & Human Services.
+The RMB does not have any undertakings in place with the Department of Health and Human Services.

-Variations, Exemptions and Regulated water.
+Variations, Exemptions and Regulated water

-MHARMB does not have any variations to aesthetic standards of drinking water.
-MHARMB does not have any exemptions from water quality standards.
-MHARMB does not supply regulated water supplies that are not intended for drinking.
+The RMB does not have any variation to aesthetic standards of drinking water.

+The RMB does not have any exceptions from water quality standards.

+The RMB does not supply regulated water supplies that are not intended for drinking.